Otis Our Therapy Dog

-Our youngest member of the Swan Centre is our Therapy dog called Otis who was named by our children.
-Otis is a Cockapoo who is a trained therapy dog.
+Our youngest member of the Swan Centre is Otis who was named by our children.
+Otis is a Cockapoo who is trained as a therapy dog.
 Otis socialises with all the children and is involved in specific therapy sessions during targeted interventions.
-Otis lives with Becky, our Head of Centre and comes to school each day.
+Otis lives with Becky, our Head of Centre and comes to school on specific days.

 - Animals within schools stimulate social integration and social competence of children, e.g. increase social approach behaviours and social skills.